Rebuilding a paramotor

 If the clutch shaft and bearing must be removed, it will have to wait until the case halves are separated.
 At that time, the shaft and bearing may be removed following the IMPORTANT INSTRUCTIONS on the bearing replacement page.
 Only a tool-monkey would even think of prying the shaft and bearing out.
 Don't be one.

-For REINSTALLATION of the Polini: If the old gasket is still intact (not torn) it may be reused.
+For REINSTALLATION with the Polini: If the old gasket is still intact (not torn) it may be reused.
 The redrive casing bolts must be torqued in a cross pattern and incrementally.
+An impact wrench must not be used to re-install any bolts or nuts!
+A torque wrench and some manner of holding the rotating parts must be used.

-Here is a photo of the parts of a connecting rod.
-In the U.S., the "Gudgeon pin" is known as the "wrist pin".
+Here is a photo of the upper parts of a connecting rod, the parts that connect it to the piston.
+In the U.S., the "gudgeon pin" is known as the "wrist pin" or "piston pin".
 These parts may be misnamed by parts suppliers e.g., "segment" for "wrist pin" due to translation issues.

 parts of the top end (from WIKI)

-Go the piston ring page for how to remove and check the rings.
-Check that the honing pattern on the cylinder walls has not been worn off.
+Check that the honing pattern on the cylinder wall has not been worn off.
 It should look like this:

 honing marks